Who can use this feature?

 Advanced Task Management Roles and Permissions

-Advanced Task Management allows users with Admin role (atm_admin) to set up queues that automatically generate tasks based on specific criteria or workflows composed of a task sequence.
+Advanced Task Management allows users with Admin role to set up queues that automatically generate tasks based on specific criteria or workflows composed of a task sequence.
 Admins can configure these queues to ensure tasks are efficiently assigned and completed without manual intervention.

 Key features of Advanced Task Management queues include: